ti-cortex-m4/demo-java-virtual-threads2/readme.md

 ## Introduction

-Java virtual threads are lightweight threads designed for more efficient use of operating system threads when performing blocking operations.
-Virtual threads enable a competitive “one thread per blocking call” concurrent model that is easier for programmers than _futures/promises_ and _reactive streams_.
-Virtual threads support the APIs and semantics of pre-existing threads.
-To effectively use virtual threads, programmes need to follow guidelines related to the details of their implementation.
+Java _virtual threads_ are lightweight threads that are designed to make concurrent applications both simpler and more scalable.
+Pre-existing Java threads were based on operating system threads, which proved insufficient to meet the demands of modern concurrency.
+Applications such as databases or web servers should serve millions of concurrent requests, but the Java runtime cannot efficiently handle more than a few thousand.
+If programmers continue to use threads as the unit of concurrency, they will severely limit the throughput of their applications.
+Alternatively, they can switch to various asynchronous APIs, which are more difficult to develop, debug and understand, but which do not block operating system threads and therefore provide much better performance.

+The main goal of virtual threads is to add user-space threads managed by the Java runtime, which would be used alongside the existing heavyweight, kernel-space threads managed by operating systems.
+Virtual threads are much more lightweight than kernel-mode threads in memory usage, and the overhead of context switching and blocking among them is close to zero.
+Programmers can create millions of virtual threads in a single JVM instance, and get better performance using much simpler synchronous blocking code.

-Virtual threads were added in Java 19 as a preview feature and released in Java 21.
+<sub>Virtual threads were added in Java 19 as a preview feature and released in Java 21.</sub>

 ## Platform threads and virtual threads

 A _thread of execution_ is the smallest unit of processing that can be scheduled that runs concurrently with other such units.
 A Java virtual machine uses the _Thread_ class to manage threads.
 There are two kinds of threads, platform threads and virtual threads.

-Platform threads are mapped one-to-one to _kernel-mode_ threads scheduled by the operating system, for their entire lifetime.
+_Platform threads_ are mapped one-to-one to kernel-mode threads scheduled by the operating system, for their entire lifetime.
 The number of available platform threads is limited to the number of operating system threads.
-A typical Java virtual machine may support no more than ten thousands of virtual threads.
+A typical Java virtual machine may support no more than a few thousands of virtual threads.

 >Platform threads are suitable for executing all types of tasks, but their use in long-blocking operations is a waste of limited resources.

-Virtual threads are _user-mode_ threads scheduled by the Java virtual machine rather than the operating system.
-Virtual threads are mappen many-to-many to _kernel-mode_ threads scheduled by the operating system.
-Many virtual threads employ a few platform threads used as _carrier threads_.
+_Virtual threads_ are user-mode threads scheduled by the Java virtual machine rather than the operating system.
+Virtual threads are mappen many-to-many to kernel-mode threads scheduled by the operating system.
 A Java virtual machine may support millions of virtual threads.

-Locking and I/O operations are examples of operations where a carrier thread may be re-scheduled from one virtual thread to another.

 >Virtual threads are suitable for executing tasks that spend most of the time blocked, and are not intended for long-running CPU intensive operations.

-## How virtual threads work

-The operating system schedules when a platform thread is run.
-However, the Java runtime schedules when a virtual thread is run.
-When the Java runtime schedules a virtual thread, it _mounts_ the virtual thread on a platform thread, then the operating system schedules that platform thread as usual.
-This platform thread is called a _carrier_.
-When the virtual thread performs a blocking I/O operation (or …), the virtual thread can _unmount_ from its carrier.
-After a virtual thread unmounts from its carrier, the carrier is free, which means that the Java runtime scheduler can mount a different virtual thread on it.
+Many virtual threads employ a few platform threads used as _carrier threads_.
+When the Java runtime schedules a virtual thread, it _mounts_ the virtual thread on a carrier thread.
+When the virtual thread performs a blocking I/O operation or locking, the virtual thread can _unmount_ from its carrier thread.
+When the carrier thread is free, the Java runtime scheduler can mount a different virtual thread on it.

 A virtual thread cannot be unmounted during blocking operations when it is _pinned_ to its carrier.
 A virtual thread is pinned in the following situations:

-* The virtual thread runs code inside a synchronized block or method
+* the virtual thread runs code inside a _synchronized_ block or method
-* The virtual thread runs a native method or a foreign function
+* the virtual thread runs a _native method_ or a _foreign function_

-Pinning does not make an application incorrect, but it might hinder its scalability.
-Try avoiding frequent and long-lived pinning.
+Pinning does not make an application incorrect, but frequent and long-lived pinning might hinder its scalability.

 ## How to use virtual threads